-You may also be able to claim compensation for injury caused by participation in this clinical trial without the need to prove negligence on the part of University College London

-I should discuss this possibility with your study doctor in the same way
+You may also be able to claim compensation for injury caused by participation in this clinical trial without the need to prove negligence on the part of University College London or another party.
+You should discuss this possibility with your study doctor in the same way as above.